 If things get chesty, refers to tips 1, 3, 5, 7, and 9, who will most likely prescribe you with some sort of suppressant (to stop the cough) and a mucolytic to thin the mucus, making it easier to bring up (apologies for the mental image).
 Mucolytics thin the mucus without drying it up, meaning the ‘good’ mucus in your throat is still present.
 But ultimately I’m no MD – check with your pharmacist (at least) before starting any treatments.

-Remember: steam is the ONLY WAY to DIRECTLY hydrate your vocal folds as it is inhaled.
-Smoke takes the same path, which is why it’s so bad for singer’s instruments.
-If you’re a singer and you’re still smoking, quit.
+Remember: the ONLY WAY to DIRECTLY hydrate your vocal folds is via inhalation.
+Anything you swallow (such as teas) takes a different path (the oesophagus) whereas the larynx is part of your respiratory system that uses the trachea.
+(Smoke takes the same path, which is why it’s so bad for singer’s instruments.
+If you’re a singer and you’re still smoking, quit).

 10. Rest as much as you can and then start using your voice slowly and gently once it’s feeling better